FOREX-Dollar extends gains versus yen on better U.S. outlook

 LONDON, May 6 The dollar rose against the yen on Monday as optimism about the U.S. economy resurfaced after Friday's above-forecast jobs data while the euro struggled on more evidence of euro zone weakness.

-This brought it nearer the 100 yen mark that has acted as strong resistance in recent weeks, but thin volumes due to holidays in Britain and Japan limited gains.
+But volumes were thin due to holidays in Japan and the UK.

-Expectations the Federal Reserve may start to reduce asset purchases under its quantitative easing programme resurfaced after Friday's jobs figures.
+Expectations the Federal Reserve may start to reduce asset purchases under its quantitative easing programme later this year resurfaced after Friday's data.

+This was a change from the recent perception that the Fed could even step up asset purchases after a run of softer data.

+The dollar was up 0.4 percent at 99.39 yen, extending gains after Friday's 1 percent rise.
+This brought it nearer the 100 yen mark that has been strong resistance in recent weeks.

 EURO SEEN STRUGGLING

-Surveys on Monday highlighted a weak euro zone economy and the prospect of a deeper recession this quarter.

-"The risks are now tilted to the downside for euro/dollar and it could test $1.30," said Arne Lohmann Rasmussen, head of FX research at Danske Bank in Copenhagen.
+"The risks are now tilted to the downside for euro/dollar and it could test $1.30," said Danske Bank's Rasmussen.

+A negative deposit rate would penalise banks for hoarding cash and could drive money out of the euro zone.

 The Reserve Bank of Australia meets on Tuesday.
-Markets imply a 50-50 chance of a rate cut, but a Reuters poll showed most economists see rates steady at 3.0 percent.
+Markets imply a 50-50 chance of a quarter-point interest rate cut, but a Reuters poll showed most economists see rates steady at 3.0 percent.

+Alvin Pontoh, Asia-Pacific strategist for TD Securities in Singapore, expected the Aussie to gain if the RBA holds rates.

 * Deutsche shares down 1.8 percent (Releads, adds CEO comments)